War Commentary: The 1945 trial of the editors of War Commentary

 For Woodcock to run War Commentary he needed to regularize his situation by registering his change of address.
 After he had done so he immediately contacted Herbert Read for support.
 And, within a few days they persuaded T. S. Eliot, E. M. Forster, Stephen Spender, George Orwell, Dylan Thomas and several other well-known writers to sign letters in protest about the raid on Freedom Press.
 Their letters were published in the New Statesman and Tribune, and were followed shortly afterwards by the arrests of the four editors, who were charged and released on bail.

 The subsequent four-day trial of the editors at the Old Bailey received significant coverage from the press.
-Woodcock later observed:

-'All the so-called seditious writings - prose and poetry - on which the prosecution based its case were read in court, and the daily papers reported them almost verbatim, so that ideas that had previously reached only a few thousand people through War Commentary now reached several millions, courtesy Lord Beaverbrook and Lord Rothermere.'
+Woodcock later observed: block indent|'All the so-called seditious writings - prose and poetry - on which the prosecution based its case were read in court, and the daily papers reported them almost verbatim, so that ideas that had previously reached only a few thousand people through War Commentary now reached several millions, courtesy Lord Beaverbrook and Lord Rothermere.'
 The Freedom Press Defence Committee was launched, which included notable figures such as George Orwell, Simon Watson Taylor, Herbert Read, Harold Laski, Kingsley Martin, Benjamin Britten, Augustus John, and Bertrand Russell.
 The trial concluded with Richards, Sansom and Hewetson being sentenced to nine months imprisonment; the charges against Berneri were dropped as legally a wife could not be prosecuted for conspiring with her husband, about which she was reportedly furious.

-Three events happened shortly after the trial.
-Two events related to the name of War Commentary.
-In its 11 August (Volume 6.
+In May 1945, Woodcock and Berneri chose Freedom as a replacement name for the paper.
+Consequently, in its 11 August (Volume 6.
 No. 21) issue, the masthead included the announcement that the title of the next issue would be FREEDOM through Anarchism (emboldening in the original).
 Subsequently the title was shortened to Freedom.
-The third event was that the Freedom Press Defence Committee was renamed as the Freedom Defence Committee to expand its scope.
+Also, the Freedom Press Defence Committee was renamed as the Freedom Defence Committee to expand its scope.
 These events were followed by the eventual release of the defendants – two of whom, Richards and Hewetson, lost their jobs – who returned to their previous tasks of editing and running Express Printers.